 The C1 Advanced is useful for:

-- be admitted in all UK universities,
+- being admitted in all UK universities,

 - applying for study and work visas from the authorities in English-speaking countries,

-- working in multinational companies, for which C1 Advanced is the minimum English language requirement,
+- working in multinational companies, for which C1 Advanced is the minimum English-language requirement,

 - prove to anyone, government or private company, that you master English to a high level.

 Who isn’t going to benefit from a C1 Advanced certificate?
 Well, if you aim at job roles or studies where the language requirements are so high that bringing a C2 Proficiency to the table becomes essential.

 C1 Advanced: When and where to take the exam?

 You can take the exam up to ten times a year, at the centres with the highest number of test-takers, from January to December.
 There are many candidates, so despite the abundance of test centres, register ASAP and prepare well.